 This is a long process, however its such an important one to protect everything.
 We wrap the portrait in the foam wrap.
 It's really good protection for the painting or drawing at this stage of the process.
 We purchase the foam in very tall rolls and keep it in our workshop as its too bulky to have in the studio.
 A little does really go far!

 The last stage is to pack the portrait into a double walled cardboard box.
 We purchase these individually in varying sizes depending on the size of the painting and frame.
 They are great to keep everything in place, protected and tidy.
 Our portraits are sent via a courier, normally UPS and the courier to collects the portraits from our studio.
 All portraits are sent on an expedited tracked service and clients can follow the tracking online.

-We hope that you have enjoyed our page on our dog portraits process.
-Any questions, please do email or telephone us here n the studio at any time.
+We hope that you have enjoyed our page on following a live commission and our dog portraits process.
+Any questions, please do email or telephone us here in the studio at any time.
 We look forward to seeing your photographs and working with you on a portrait soon.